jose-seabra/stybot/web/docs/permissions.md

 # Permissions

-Commands are subject to a validation of the user's permissions.
+Commands are subject to validation of the user's permissions.
 Currently this is done solely by the user permission in the current channel (no cross channel permissions except for the owner).

 ## Reference